FreeRCT/FreeRCT/README.rst

 The existence of these programs/libraries is checked by ``cmake``.

-Building is as simple as
+Building for Windows or Linux is as simple as

 .. code-block:: bash